2016 USRA Hobby Stock Rules

 12.3 Rear disc brakes are permitted on floater and non-floater rear-ends.

 12.4 Must use OEM vented rotors.
-Drilling, lightening and/or scalloping rotors is not allowed.
-Minimum ten and one-half (10.5) inch diameter is permitted
+Drilling, lightening and/or scalloping of rotors is not allowed.
+Slotted rotors are not allowed.
+Minimum ten and one-half (10.5) inch diameter is permitted.

 12.5 Electronic brake actuators are not allowed.